 Hello, my name is Jane Postlethwaite.
-I run and facilitate comedy workshops in Brighton and Cumbria.
+I run and facilitate comedy writing workshops across the country including Brighton, Cumbria, Lancashire and Kent.

 Who am I?